Manitoba Election

 You can also send a letter to your candidate

-Let your candidates know how important retail is to Manitoba by sending a letter.
-RCC has created a pre-written template you can use to make sure candidates and elected officials understand retail’s impact in your community and how they can support our sector.
+You can also send a letter to your candidate.
+Let your candidates know how important retail is to Manitobans by sending a letter.
+RCC has created a pre-written template you can use to make sure candidates and elected officials understand retail’s impact on your community and how they can support our sector.

 Contributing to political parties – what you need to know